 - some medications

-In some cases, a healthcare provider may recommend supplementation for those who have low magnesium absorption.
+In some cases, a healthcare professional may recommend supplementation for those with low magnesium absorption.

-Magnesium glycinate supplements are widely available in pill or powder form, and like other supplements, they’re best taken with food to help reduce stomach upset.
+Magnesium glycinate supplements are widely available in pill or powder form.
+Like other supplements, it’s best to take them with food to help reduce stomach upset.

-If you’re taking medications, speak with your healthcare provider or pharmacist.
+If you’re taking medications, speak with a healthcare professional or pharmacist.
 They can advise you on possible interactions between your medication and your magnesium supplement.

-In general, excessive magnesium levels aren’t typical in healthy people because the kidneys usually eliminate the excess.
+Excessive magnesium levels aren’t typical in healthy people because your kidneys usually eliminate the excess.

 Some key symptoms of excess magnesium include: